 I write stories for and about women finding hope despite pain, mainly through young adult novels.
 With my stories, I explore the dark and painful parts of life—abuse, sexual violence, depression, suicide, oppression—and, whether I mention God’s name in my writing or not, I try to infuse my stories with the hope Christ has given me.

 My debut novel, Somewhere Only We Know, is a contemporary young adult book about abuse that you can learn about here.
 I’m currently working on a young adult science fiction book about a Mars mission that will explore many of the themes you can always find in my writing, from depression and sexual violence to hope and the power of art and writing.

-I’ll use this blog to give updates on my book and on books to come, talk about what I’m writing and reading, give writing advice and inspiration, and talk about how my faith affects all of these.
+I use this blog to give updates on what I’m writing and reading, give writing advice and inspiration, and talk about how my faith affects and infuses my work.

 If you are a writer, head over to the tips for writers page where I’ve organized my archives to help you out.
 On my favorite books page, you can find the links to my reviews of every book worthy of my favorites shelf.

 Please feel free to contact me at email@example.com and check out my social media page to find links to all of my accounts.
 I’d love to connect with you!